muses-code-js/learn-nodejs/_steps/step16-and-now-what.markdown

 title: And now what?
 permalink: step16/
 end: true
-status: redo
 ---

 Congratulations you made it!
-You know know the basics of Javascript!
+You have now built a web application with Node.js!

 ![Congratulations!](../assets/neo-kungfu.gif)

+## So what could you do now?

-But this is just the tip of the iceberg for JavaScript and web development.
-There is a whole bunch of technologies and tutorials at your fingertips.
+This is just the tip of the iceberg for Node.js, JavaScript and web development.
+A whole new world has been opened up here, and then is so much you could do now.

+It's prudent to point out that there are a couple of things that we didn't do in this workshop in order to keep it simple that you would in an actual app:

+1. Authentication.
+If you deployed this app now on the internet, anyone would be able to just add, edit or delete recipes.
+Normally you would require some kind of authentication and only allow specific people access to the admin features.
+2. Error checking.
+We didn't check for any errors.
+Normally you would verify things.
+Like does this `recipe exist before we try to update it.
+Don't assume that everything will go smoothly.

+These are both topics you might want to pursue further.

-Here are some starting points about where you could go next.
+Here are some starting points about where you could go next to learn more:

 ## JavaScript Sources

+Here are some more

 ### Beginner
 * [Mozilla Developer Network: Learning Area](https://developer.mozilla.org/en-US/docs/Learn/)